tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

 {% endhint %}

 {% hint style="info" %}
-When ataching documents the provided purchase order number will be verified.
+When attaching documents the provided purchase order number will be verified.

 Response status codes:
 - 200 OK - the purchase order number exists and the documents will be attached.